 “Beta-2 agonists such as salbutamol are used, not only by asthmatic athletes to prevent exercise induced asthma, but also by non-asthmatic athletes as a potentially ergogenic agent.”

 While the scientists’ own tests could not prove a performance-enhancing effect, it is difficult to comprehend what would be the motivation for someone who does not need medication to take it anyway, especially if you are a world-class athlete.
 Maybe it goes like this: “Hey man, this inhaler expands your respiratory tract.
 You get more oxygen in.
 Can you find yourself a doc to give you a prescription?
 Don’t we all have difficulty breathing, sometimes, to a certain extent?”

 If beta-2 agonists improve performance, why are they legal?

 While the evidence remains to be confirmed about the performance enhancement, we have the winner of most important cycling events over the past 5 years taking this drug regularly.
 Haven’t we seen this movie before?
-Plus, non-asthmatic athletes are taking it voluntarily, this alone tells you the word of mouth is that it works .
+If non-asthmatic athletes are taking it voluntarily, this alone tells you the word of mouth is that it works .
 Studies confirm the fact.
 Froome’s wins confirmed the fact, in a way as well.
 So, why does the UCI allow it?